Background Info & Things to Know¶

 Optimization Target Metric¶

-The optimization target metric, is the value generated by the workload that optimizer-studio will use as the score to improve the workload.
-Optimizer-studio provides a pluggable interface for collecting and defining metric data in the experiment definition(knobs.yaml).
+The optimization target metric, is the value generated by the workload that Optimizer Studio will use as the score to improve the workload.
+Optimizer Studio provides a pluggable interface for collecting and defining metric data in the experiment definition(knobs.yaml).

-The built in plugins are:
+Some examples of built in plugins are:

 For file and shell plugins, metrics are often found in the log outputs generated by the workload.
 When writing your workload, ensure to select the metric implementation most suitable to you.
 Further information on retreiving the metric can be on the configuration page Knowing how to extract the desired metric data from the workload is typically the most challenging step in the experiment setup